henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 ## Introduction:

-* A dataset from the Stanford Open Policing Project contains details on several years' of police traffic stops in Louisville, Kentucky.
-I examined the data with the goal of determining whether race played a role in the outcomes of traffic stops in Louisville--and if so, what racial dynamics were at play.
-As it did across the U.S., the issue of race and policing dominated headlines last year in Louisville, where the police shooting of Breonna Taylor in March was a factor in sparking nationwide protests.
+* The issue of race and policing dominated headlines in the U.S. last year.
+I examined a dataset from the Stanford Open Policing Project that contains several years' of police traffic stops in Louisville, Kentucky, where the police shooting of Breonna Taylor in March was a factor in sparking nationwide protests.
+My objective was to determine whether race played a role in the outcomes of traffic stops in Louisville.
+I was particularly in searches, which mark a more aggressive and invasive stance by an officer and involve questions of civil rights.

 &nbsp;
 &nbsp;